The Creatives Note

 How did you transition from architecture to advertising in the first place?

 I learnt on YouTube.
-I was already practicing animation with 3D Studio Max and Daz 3D.
-By the time I was going to make the transition and start applying to Ad agencies, I had the fundamental skill.
+I was already practising animation with 3D Studio Max and Daz 3D.
+By the time I was going to make the transition and start applying to Ad agencies, I had the fundamental skills.
 I basically taught myself the things I knew up until that point.

 What has the journey been like?
 How would you describe your experience and journey so far?